hannahclauson/health-agreements/attack-plan.md

 - Add model / list of Articles/Journals where company research is published (##est 1 day)
   - and add weighted impact scores to company
   - maybe different badge for active / impactful research?
+  - probably want to automate this if at all possible
+  - maybe not a bad idea to have list of links for each company where they list their articles
+  - and detect if/when those pages change / have content added
 - Data Entry Phase V - Articles (##est 1 day)
   - Review any articles for at least a dozen companies
   - Some have many (23andme / etc)